-Figure 2: GreenPAK I2C Write Frame for Page Erase The following waveform compares the regular I2C ACK behavior (Ref 1 - SCL and Ref 2 - SDA) with the non-compliant ACK behavior (Channel 1 - SCL and Channel 2 - SDA) generated by an I2C write to the "Page Erase Byte."
-During the 9th clock cycle, the SLG46827-A does not adhere to the "data hold time" specification by releasing SDA (Channel 2) before the falling edge of the clock pulse on SCL (Channel 1).
-Channel 1 (yellow/1st line) - SCL ~ Non-I2C Compliant ACK Behavior (After Data byte) Channel 2 (light blue/2nd line) - SDA ~ Non-I2C Compliant ACK Behavior (After Data byte) Ref 1 (grey/3rd line) - SCL ~ Regular I2C ACK behavior (Before Data byte) - (5 V/div) Ref 2 (grey/4th line) - SDA ~ Regular I2C ACK behavior (Before Data byte) - (5 V/div)
+Figure 1: GreenPAK I2C Write Frame for Page Erase

+The following waveform compares the regular I2C ACK behavior (Ref 1 - SCL and Ref 2 - SDA) with the non-compliant ACK behavior (Channel 1 - SCL and Channel 2 - SDA) generated by an I2C write to the "Page Erase Byte."
+During the 9th clock cycle, the SLG46824 does not adhere to the "data hold time" specification by releasing SDA (Channel 2) before the falling edge of the clock pulse on SCL (Channel 1).

+Channel 1 (yellow/1st line) - SCL ~ Non- l C Compliant ACK Behavior (After Data byte) Channel 2 (light blue/2nd line) - SDA ~ Non- l C Compliant ACK Behavior (After Data byte) Ref 1 (grey/3rd line) - SCL ~ Regular l C ACK behavior (Before Data byte) - (5V / div) Ref 2 (grey/4th line) - SDA ~ Regular l C ACK behavior (Before Data byte) - (5V / div)

-Figure 3: Non-I2C Compliant Behavior Oscillogram Note 1 It should be noted that the NVM and EEPROM erases will execute properly inside the GreenPAK device despite a potential I2C NACK.
+Note: It should be noted that the NVM and EEPROM erases will execute properly inside the GreenPAK device despite a potential I2C NACK.
 In addition, this behavior only applies to the "Page Erase Byte."
 All other I2C writes won't exhibit this behavior.

 On a system level, other I2C devices might interpret this non-compliant ACK as an additional STOP and START condition.
 By definition, a START condition occurs when SCL is HIGH and SDA transitions from HIGH to LOW.
 A STOP condition occurs when SCL is HIGH and SDA goes from LOW to HIGH.
 After the 9th clock cycle, the MCU should generate the final STOP condition to indicate the end of transmission to all I2C slaves on the bus.
-3.2.4 Workaround No workaround is required for the GreenPAK device as the NVM and EEPROM erase operations will execute properly.
-For verification, one can perform an I^2C read of the erased pages.
-Excluding protected pages, all erased NVM and EEPROM registers should be cleared.
-Adjust the MCU's I2C firmware to catch and ignore a "NACK" from the GreenPAK device when the "Page Erase Byte" is addressed.
-In light of the additional STOP and START conditions, the behavior of other I2C slaves on the same bus should be evaluated.